 All the major new developments will make a contribution.
 The most significant will be the Elephant Park scheme, which incorporates the largest new park in central London for 70 years.
 The 1.5 hectare park will have 400 trees, including 122 mature trees retained from the former Heygate estate.

-There will be many more trees planted elsewhere too – more than 1200 in total – and there will be more investment in open spaces throughout the neighbourhood.
-Three new pocket parks are being created and £6m is being spent to renovate existing parks.
+There will be many more trees planted elsewhere too – more than 1200 in total – and there will be more investment in open spaces throughout the neighbourhood. £6m is being spent to renovate local parks.
 This includes Pullens Gardens, Victory Square, Dickens Square, Nursery Row Park, Newington Gardens and St Mary’s Churchyard.

 Last year, TfL created Elephant Square – a new public square on the site of the former northern roundabout.
-A second new square, Castle Square – which will host a market and public events – has been built as part of Delancey’s development at Elephant Road.
+A second new square, Castle Square – which hosts a market and public events – has been built as part of Delancey’s development at Elephant Road.
 A third square is also planned for Wansey Street (next to Walworth Town Hall).
 Read more about improvements to parks and walking routes.

 The changes taking place will benefit everyone in Elephant and Castle.